Online-To-Offline Commerce: 13 Commonly-Used Strategies

 Virtual Reality (VR) Shopping: Immersive Online Experiences

-While less common than some other O2O strategies, Virtual Reality (VR) Shopping is on the horizon.
+While less common than other O2O strategies, Virtual Reality (VR) Shopping is on the horizon.
 VR technology creates immersive online shopping experiences where customers can virtually explore products in a simulated store environment.

 Imagine putting on a VR headset and strolling through a virtual clothing store, browsing racks of virtual clothes, and even trying them on virtually before making a purchase.
 While not yet mainstream, VR shopping has the potential to transform how customers interact with online products.